derplarsen/kafka-socketio-www/README.md

 4. `npm start`

-5. Open the showdata.html file in the web directory and start producing some data to "test_topic" (may need to be created first)
+5. Open the `showdata.html` file in the web directory with a browser and open the dev tools console.. then start producing some data to "test_topic" (may need to be created first)

 ----------------------------
 # Troubleshooting